Use MetalLB with Oracle Cloud Native Environment

 olcnectl module install --environment-name myenvironment --name mymetallb

-5. Show the installed modules.
+5. Show the updated list of installed modules.

 olcnectl module instances --environment-name myenvironment